Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T5C

 Memory Aid

-Real-World Application
+Real-World Example

 Your antenna has an impedance of 50 ohms at the operating frequency.
 This means it presents 50 ohms of opposition to AC current flow.
 The impedance includes both resistive losses and reactive components (from capacitance and inductance in the antenna).
 This impedance must match your feedline and transmitter for efficient power transfer.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Impedance, AC circuits, Opposition to current, Resistance and reactance
+Impedance AC circuits Opposition to current Resistance and reactance

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T5C topic.